• About

 A super delicious, well-balanced Vegan Szechuan Sauce Recipe takes only a few minutes to prepare and goes well with many dishes.
 It is also known as Schezwan Sauce or Sichuan Sauce or Schezwan Chutney.

-Schezwan sauce in a bowl
+Schezwan sauce in a bowl with a spoon.

 Jump to: